GetOcean/ocean-public-docs/setup-usb-osx.md

 ---
 layout: page
-title: Setup your Ocean over USB
+title: Setup your Ocean over USB on OSX
 group: navigation
-tagline:
 ---
 This aim of this guide is to help you set up a new Ocean in less than five minutes.
 After working through this guide, your Ocean will be connected to your WiFi network, and you should be able to access it via `ssh`.

 ## Prerequisites on Mac OSX